-When this feature is enabled, logins and logouts are recorded for all sessions by default.
+When this feature is enabled, logins, failed logins, and logouts are recorded for all sessions by default, asd well as some system information such as Stone startup and shutdown..

 Logging may by disabled for a UserProfile by sending the #disableLoginLogging message to a UserProfile instance and committing the transaction.